Impact of Heterogeneity on Scalar Flux Variance Relations Across Diverse Ecosystems: Introduction

 \section{Introduction}

 Understanding the transport of carbon dioxide, water vapor, and heat from the land surface to the Atmospheric Boundary Layer (ABL) is critical for a broad range of applications, from agriculture and forest management to weather and climate prediction.
-The behavior of these three species in the atmospheric surface layer (ASL) has been used for decades to develop applied and theoretical models and parameterization schemes.
-Many of these parameterizations, including the ones used in nearly all Earth System Models (ESMs) for both Numerical Weather Prediction (NWP) and long-term simulations, ultimately rely on Monin-Obukhov Similarity Theory (MOST) and therefore implicitly accept the core MOST assumptions: (1) The flow is stationary; statistics do not change at the timescales of analysis, (2) the flow is horizontally homogeneous; statistics do not change horizontally in space, and (3) there is no subsidence; no mean vertical flow \cite{monin_basic_1954}.
+The behavior of these three species in the atmospheric surface layer (ASL) has been used for decades to develop applied and theoretical models and parameterization schemes \cite{foken_50_2006,sfyri_scalar-flux_2018,shih_challenges_2025,ohtaki_similarity_1985}.
+Many of these parameterizations, including the ones used in nearly all Earth System Models (ESMs) for both Numerical Weather Prediction (NWP) and long-term climate simulations \cite{nakanishi_development_2009,larson_clubb-silhs_2022,cheng_improved_2015}, ultimately rely on Monin-Obukhov Similarity Theory (MOST) and therefore implicitly accept the core MOST assumptions: (1) The flow is stationary; statistics do not change at the timescales of analysis, (2) the flow is horizontally homogeneous; statistics do not change horizontally in space, and (3) there is no subsidence; no mean vertical flow \cite{monin_basic_1954}.
 Many key violations of these assumptions for the scalars can be broken down into different forms of heterogeneity, both spatial and temporal, affecting the scalars.
-Some forms of heterogeneity, in particular heterogeneity in the Reynolds stress tensor, or anisotropy, have been shown to improve MOST-based models for momentum when properly integrated into existing scalings \cite{stiperski_generalizing_2023,waterman_evaluating_2025}.
-In this work, we examine how heterogeneity, non-stationarity and turbulence anisotropy are related to deviations from traditional MOST-based surface layer scaling for the variances of heat, moisture and carbon across the wide range of terrains and ecosystems we wish to represent in our global models.
+Some forms of heterogeneity, in particular heterogeneity in the Reynolds stress tensor, or anisotropy, have been shown to improve MOST-based models for velocity variances when properly integrated into existing scalings \cite{stiperski_generalizing_2023,waterman_evaluating_2025} as well as the velocity and heat gradients and turbulent spectra \cite{mosso_fluxgradient_2024,charrondiere_spectral_2024}.
+In this work, we examine how heterogeneity, non-stationarity and turbulence anisotropy are related to deviations from traditional MOST-based surface layer scaling for the variances of heat, moisture and carbon across the wide range of terrains and ecosystems that should be well represented in our global models.